-The beta/photon film dosimeters at PGDP were calibrated to 226Ra until 1980, when the calibration source changed to 137Cs.
-The calibration to both 226Ra and 137Cs was free in air (no phantom) until the DOELAP procedures adopted in 1986 required phantoms.
+The beta/photon film dosimeters at PGDP were calibrated to 226Ra until 1980, when the calibration source changed to 137Cs (ORAUT 2004b).
+The calibration to both 226Ra and 137Cs was free in air (no phantom) until the DOELAP procedures adopted in 1986 required phantoms (DOE 1986).
 Hp(10) is defined with a phantom, in particular the ICRU slab phantom, which is a conservative practical definition of anterior-posterior whole-body dose to the standard ICRU spherical phantom (ICRU 1993).

 Introduction of on-phantom calibration of film dosimeters and replacement of 226Ra by 137Cs as the calibration source changed the relationship between recorded dose and Hp(10).
 In addition to registration of the additional backscattered radiation, the generally lower energy photon spectrum from 226Ra in comparison with that from 137Cs (662 keV) gave a greater optical density for the same dose during calibration (Figure 6-1).
 In contrast, the effect of backscatter is to overestimate dose, and calibration with 226Ra tends to underestimate the dose in relation to calibration with 137Cs.
-Because the photons at PGDP are of intermediate energies, dose reconstructors should consider some numerical dose adjustment for the early film dosimetry.
-The overall dose adjustment depends on these two factors, which act in opposite directions, as well as the spectrum of registered photons and the film dosimeter itself.

 In the 1980s, studies at a number of laboratories assessed changes from the on-phantom calibration mandated by the DOELAP testing criteria (Fix et al. 1982; Wilson 1987; Wilson et al. 1990; Taylor et al. 1995).
 While not exactly the same at all sites, most film dosimeters, like those at PGDP, had common features due to their evolution from the original work of Pardue, Goldstein, and Wollan (1944).
 The early badges were calibrated to exposure in free air.
 Laboratory tests at the Hanford Site showed 8% and 4% increases in dosimeter response for on-phantom exposures using 226Ra and 137Cs, respectively (Fix et al. 1982).
 With free-air calibration, the exposure to the wearer tends to be overestimated by this amount, which is assumed to be similar for Paducah.
 Tests at the Savannah River Site, on the other hand, indicated that film badge doses underestimated Hp(10) by 11.9% before 1986 and by 3.9% in 1986 (Taylor et al. 1995).
-Lacking site-specific data for PGDP, this TBD recommends the use of exposure-to-organ dose conversion factors in NIOSH (2002, Appendix B) for dose reconstruction at PGDP with no numerical adjustment to the recorded doses; this procedure should be claimant-favorable.
+Lacking site-specific data for PGDP, this TBD recommends the use of exposure-to-organ dose conversion factors in NIOSH (2006, Appendix B) for dose reconstruction at PGDP with no numerical adjustment to the recorded doses; this procedure should be favorable to claimants (Fix et al. 1982).
 It allows for an overestimate of exposure, as assessed in the Hanford studies, that should be sufficient to offset effects due to the calibration source if they are in the opposite direction.